internet-computer-protocol/evm-rpc-canister/README.md

 1. Ensure [Docker](https://www.docker.com/get-started/) is installed on your machine.
 2. Run `scripts/docker-build` in your terminal.
-3. Run `sha256sum evm_rpc.wasm` on the generated file to view the SHA-256 hash.
+4. Run `sha256sum evm_rpc.wasm.gz` on the generated file to view the SHA-256 hash.

 In order to verify the latest EVM RPC Wasm file, please make sure to download the corresponding version of the source code from the latest GitHub release.